IQTLabs/GitGeo/README.md

 ## Known bugs

 - Incorrectly parses GitHub URL's retrieved from PyPI that refer to pages other than the main landing page of a GitHub repo, for instance matplotlib
-- Incorrectly generates too types of none for country predictions.

 ## Want to contribute?